vishnu5104/ObxiaLabs/README.md

 - Flexible monetization options
 - Community-driven marketplace for game assets

+## Creator NFTs

+When you publish your game, you'll receive a unique Creator NFT that represents your ownership and creative rights.
+This NFT can be used to:

+- Prove authorship of your game
+- Receive royalties from game sales and in-game transactions
+- Unlock exclusive features and tools within the ObxiaLabs platform

-## Getting Started
+## Monetization

-### Clone the Repository
+As a game creator, you have several options to monetize your work:

+1. Direct game sales
+2. In-game purchases
+3. Player-to-player marketplace fees
+4. Sponsored content integration
+5. Creator NFT royalties

+Our platform provides tools to help you implement and manage these revenue streams effectively.

+### To run locally

-To get started with ObxiaLabs, clone the repository using the following command:
+clone the repository using the following command:

 ```
 git clone https://github.com/vishnu5104/ObxiaLabs